xonixx/xonixx.github.io/floats-fun.md

 Not a number!

-Let's try to add infinities
+Let's try to add infinities.

 ![](floats-fun4.png)